federicosacerdoti/robot_car/README.txt

-This directory holds code for Fionn's car, Elegoo Arduino v3 Started Dec17
+This directory holds code for our Robot Car car, an excellent Elegoo Arduino v3 Started Dec17